National Monuments Authority asks ASI to place Ganesha idols inside Qutub complex 'respectfully' | Science-Environment

 The BJP leader also said correcting such wrongs is a way to ''fight against colonialism''.

-Two idols of Ganesha -- ''Ulta Ganesh'' and ''Ganesha in cage'' -- are located in the compound of the 12th-century monument, which was designated as a World Heritage Site by UNESCO in 1993.
+Two idols of Ganesha -- ''Ulta Ganesh'' and ''Ganesha in cage'' -- are there in the compound of the 12th-century monument, which was designated as a World Heritage Site by UNESCO in 1993.

 The ''Ulta Ganesh'' (upside down) is part of the south-facing wall of the Quwwat Ul Islam mosque in the complex.
 The other idol, enclosed in an iron cage, is close to the ground level and is part of the same mosque.

-''What happened is cultural genocide and it has to be reversed,'' Vijay said.
+''What happened was a cultural genocide and it has to be reversed,'' Vijay said.

-The ASI, which is the custodian of the monument, is yet to respond on the issue.
+The ASI, which is the custodian of the monument, said the matter is being looked into.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)